 Social KRA

-The wellbeing of the community is at the heart of everything we do at City of Swan.
+Community wellbeing is at the heart of everything we do at the City of Swan.

 • Growing and diverse